solo-io/gloo/docs/content/installation/platform_configuration/cluster_setup.md

     --user $(gcloud config get-value account)
 ```

+### Private clusters

+Deploying Gloo in a private GKE cluster requires some additional configuration.

+A private cluster cannot access container repositories outside of Google.
+You will need to configure the private cluster to use Cloud NAT for internet access.
+You can follow the [Basic GKE example](https://cloud.google.com/nat/docs/gke-example) in the docs from Google.
+The Gloo containers are hosted on Quay.io.

+A private cluster requires firewall rules to be in place for the API server to talk to the Gloo pods.
+Create a firewall rule allowing TCP and UDP traffic on ports 9977, 9979, 9988, and 9091 from the *master address range* to the node tags.
+You can follow [this guide from Linkerd](https://linkerd.io/2/reference/cluster-configuration/#private-clusters) for more information.

 Now you're all set to install Gloo, simply follow the Gloo installation guide [here]({{< versioned_link_path fromRoot="/installation" >}}).

 ---